-Since all of our recent articles have been focused on what you “should do” when starting a practice, we thought it would be a good idea to cover some of the major mistakes made by new practices.
+We have spent a lot of time covering everything you “should do” when starting a practice, so we wanted to take some time to cover common pitfalls to avoid.
+In this article, we outline 10 common mistakes that can fast track your new practice to failure.
 This is obviously not intended to be comprehensive as there are countless mistakes you can make when starting a new practice, this is simply a list of some common mistakes we’ve witnessed over the course of starting 1000+ practices.

 Mistake 1: Not allocating enough time to complete the credentialing and contracting phase

 This is the first thing we want to mention as it is by far the most common mistake among new medical practices.
 Regardless of the reason or rationale, the fact is, about 65% of new practices open their doors without accepting all or even the majority of the insurance companies they want to contract with.
-We see this most often when a provider leaves another group and assumes that because they’ve already worked with these payers that the process for their new practice will be quick and painless.
-While this used to be true (20 years ago), it is in no way the case today.
+We see this most often when a provider leaves another group and makes the unfortunate assumption that the payers will painlessly follow them to their new practice.
+Each new entity must be contracted with the payers and your credentials are tied to your previous employer’s payer agreement.
 The fact is, the credentialing AND contracting phase of any start up takes roughly 4-6 months.
 Even with this much time allocated to the process, the odds are that you will still have a few payers that are lagging behind and still not effective by the time you open.
 Trying to open a practice in 3 months is one of the worst things you could do to your fragile new business.
 Once credentialing with the payers has been completed, you then move on to EDI/ERA/EFT enrollment(often completed by your billing company) which takes another 2-3 weeks depending on the payer.
 Give yourself more than enough time to complete the credentialing and set your practice up for success.
 The last thing you want to do is turn patients away because you’re not participating with their insurer.

 Mistake 2: Failing to incorporate